 - Taken contains this.
 Bryan Mills replays the recording of the kidnapper's voice over and over in order to be able to later recognize him by sound.

-- The third Planet of the Apes film, Escape From The Planet Of The Apes did this with the tape of Zira's accidental slip of the word 'dissection' during her talk before the committee.
+- Escape from the Planet of the Apes did this with the tape of Zira's accidental slip of the word 'dissection' during her talk before the committee.

 - In The Fighter, Dickie Eklund relives his Glory Days by constantly watching the boxing match where he scored a knockdown of Sugar Ray Leonard, even though Leonard eventually won that fight.